ironhack-labs/lab-react-ironbeers/README.md

 - A **Single Beer** page where you should display the details of the beer the user clicked on

+- A **New Beer** page showing a form where you should implement the functionality to create new beer (make a POST request to the API)

 - A **Random Beer** page where you should display a random handcrafted beer

-- A **New Beer** page showing a form where you should implement the functionality to create new beer ( make a POST request to the API

 <br>